Heavy rains in the Balkans cause flooding, killing 6 people | Science-Environment

 Farmers, who have repeatedly suffered from floods in the post-communist era, voiced despair at their losses, which included livestock, and asked the government to help.

-“We need government assistance because damage from flooding is very, very grave,” said Lina Zefi, 60, in Kuc village, less than 10 kilometres (6 miles) from Shkoder.
+"We need government assistance because damage from flooding is very, very grave," said Lina Zefi, 60, in Kuc village, less than 10 kilometers from Shkoder.

 The historic 18th century Lead Mosque in Shkoder was also under water — after suffering damage from past floods.